Skip to content

 - Anthony Ruff, OSB: Fr.
 Anthony Ruff, OSB, teaches liturgy, liturgical music, and Gregorian chant at the College of Saint Benedict / St. John’s University – School of Theology and Seminary.
 He is the founder of the National Catholic Youth Choir.
 He is the author of Sacred Music and Liturgical Reform: Treasures and Transformations, and Responsorial Psalms for Weekday Mass: Advent, Christmas, Lent, Easter.
 He is organist and director of music at Saint John’s Abbey.

-Abbey Dupuy – Abbey Dupuy is pursuing her masters’ in Liturgical Music at Saint John’s School of Theology.
+- Abbey Dupuy – Abbey Dupuy is pursuing a master’s degree in Liturgical Music at Saint John’s School of Theology.
 She serves as Director of Music and Liturgy at St. Benedict’s in Avon, MN and has been on staff at Pray Tell since January 2020.

-Matthew Nelson – Matt Nelson graduated from Saint John’s School of Theology in 2020 with a Masters of Theological Studies degree.
-He currently works as a youth and young adult minister in Portland, OR.
-He has been with Pray Tell Blog intermittently over the past three years.
+- Matthew Nelson – Matt Nelson graduated from Saint John’s School of Theology in 2020 with a Masters of Theological Studies degree.
+He currently works as a campus minister and high school theology teacher in Portland, OR.
+He has been with Pray Tell intermittently since 2017.

 Editorial Advisory Committee